ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 The text should describe what's being tested, like "It should get the brand of the car", could be written as `it('should get the brand of the car', () => ...`.

 ## Writing the actual tests
-There are two ways to write unit tests for an Angular app.
+There are multiple ways to write unit tests for an Angular app.
-Either you use the Angular TestBed or you simply call the constructor of the class directly.
+Either you use the Angular TestBed, the ReflectiveInjector or you simply call the constructor of the class directly.
+TestBed and ReflectiveInjector are kind of the same approach, so I'll only be discussing TestBed here.

 ## 1. TestBed
 TestBed is something pretty cool Angular came up with in order to test your components.